Several people shot at Copenhagen mall, police say - KTVZ

 By Pierre Meilhan, CNN

-Several people have been shot at a mall in Copenhagen, according to Danish police.
+Several people have been shot at a mall in Copenhagen and one person has been arrested, according to police.

-One person has been arrested in connection with the shooting at Field’s mall, authorities said Sunday on Twitter.
+The shooting occurred Sunday in the vicinity of Field’s, a shopping center in the Danish capital, police said.

+Social media footage showed people running through the mall and heavily armed law enforcement officers on the scene.

-Police did not immediately provide details about the victims or the arrest, but stressed that they have a “massive” presence at the mall.
+Police did not immediately provide any further details about the victims or the arrested individual when reached by CNN, but emphasized that they had established a “massive presence” at the mall.

 This is developing story and will be updated.